 - EPS students will ask two teachers to write recommendations, while the college counseling team will prepare a personalized counselor recommendation for each senior.

 - Students are asked to request one teacher recommendation in June of the junior year and to request a second around September 1 of the senior year.

 - Teacher recommendations and a counselor recommendation are sent electronically by the Process Coach to each school a student applies to.

-- Students need to arrange with ACT or The College Board (SAT and SAT Subject Tests) to have their scores sent to each college to which they are applying when that college requires an official report at the time of application.
+- Students need to arrange with ACT or The College Board (SAT) to have their scores sent to each college to which they are applying when that college requires an official report at the time of application.
 Increasingly, colleges will allow students to self-report test scores on the application and require official reports only at the point the student decides to matriculate.